|

 Testament format, when in reality we should be living by the New Testament

 format.
-There is a big
+There

 For those who understand Reformation Theology, that is the teaching

-that came from Luther and other Reformers, you will understand what the
+that came from Luther and other reformers, you will understand what the

-term Law and Grace means.
-The
+term "law and grace" means.

-Law only brings us to grace.
-We
+Law is meant to bring us to grace.

-the word “our” referring to?
-Is
+Who is the word "our" referring to?

-it just the apostles and
+Is it just the apostles and elders?

-this letter is written from these three groups, which includes the whole
+I don’t think so.
+If this letter is written from these three

-church, then the “our” refers to the whole church.
+"our" refers to the whole church.

 The significance of this is that the whole church is involved in

-letter and also authorizing people who they send out.
+the process of sending this letter and also authorizing people who they

-whole church was
+the whole church was involved.

-same in this instance.
+So it is the same in this instance.
 The

-the Gentile Christians.
-So
+Gentile Christians.

-whole church, decided to send certain men with Barnabas and Paul along
+that is to day, the whole church, decided to send certain men with

-with this letter.
-Note that
+Barnabas and Paul along with this letter.

-familiar with Barnabas.
-The
+they were more familiar with Barnabas.
+Besides,

 letter also acknowledges the fact the both Paul and Barnabas “have

-risked their lives for the name of our Lord Jesus Christ.”
+risked their lives for the name of our Lord Jesus Christ".

 Verse